-There are more than 4,000 gun shows in the United States each year, and few states require background checks and record keeping at gun shows.
+There are an estimated 5,000 gun gun shows in the United States each year, and few states require background checks and record keeping at gun shows.

 Closing the Loopholes: Outlaw unlicensed individuals from selling guns without background checks.
 In unlicensed gun sales, there is no requirement to submit gun purchasers to background checks as federally licensed gun dealers must do under the Brady Law.

 Limit people to one gun purchase a month.
 This prevents people from buying multiple guns and reselling them to others who are legally prohibited from owning guns, such as felons and persons convicted of domestic violence misdemeanors.

 Register all handguns.
 Handgun registration would keep guns away from criminals by allowing law enforcement to trace crime guns to their original owners, thus discouraging gun trafficking and straw purchases – when people buy guns on behalf of others who are legally prohibited from doing so.

 Think Locally and Nationally: U.S. Department of Justice/ATF data indicates that in 2018, 12,928 firearms were recovered and traced in Ohio and in 2020, 16,562 were recovered and traced.
 The total number traced and recovered in 2020 throughout the U.S. was 389,276.
 The firearms recovered in Ohio during 2020 were categorized as shown below: